yosemitebandit/vebsite/readme.md

 * some kind of landing page
 * code rendering on the site (instead of embedded gists)
 * some handling of ipython notebooks
+* pasture can be smaller
+* search
+* cache invalidation

 #### hugo workflow